 I’ve been involved in Customer Experience (Management) since the beginning of my career.
 And for as long as I can remember we (me included) have been measuring success of our efforts through metrics like Customer Satisfaction, Customer Retention, Intention to (re-)purchase, intention to recommend.

 And for as long as I can remember we’ve been tying overall success to success at the touch-point level by asking (almost) the same questions as with regard to the overall metric at the specific touch-point.
-Be it at the point-of-sale (e.g. (web) shop or restaurant) or point of service interaction (e.g. contact centre, online service channel etc).
+Be it at the point-of-sale (e.g. (web)shop or restaurant) or point of service interaction (e.g. contact center, online service channel etc).
 The most advanced practices probably involve some kind of evaluation at the point of consumption through (mobile) apps and the like.
 But they are what they are: touch-point-evaluations, trying to tie interaction or exchange-satisfaction (or nps if you will) to overall satisfaction.

 We are running blind